 Incubation Period: 28 days

 Miscellaneous Notes: The peafowl is the national bird of India.
-Peafowl are extremely hardy and are usually kept as free range birds after being accustomed to their surroundings.
+Peafowl are extremely hardy and are usually kept as free-range birds after being accustomed to their surroundings.
 Peacocks raise their tails as a part of courtship, but females appear to ignore them.
 There are many mutations of the India Blue Peafowl, but no true subspecies.
 Peafowl are not monogamous and several peahens can be kept with one peacock.
 Peacocks are not usually sexually mature until they are three years old.
 In India, peafowl are kept in part because they eat small snakes, including small cobras.
 Aristocrats in the past kept peafowl on their estates for their beauty.
-They were called "living sculpture."
+They were called "living sculptures."

 Here are some resources offered by Purely Poultry.